makerdao/community/governance/polls/templates/Adjust the System Surplus Buffer - $date_MONTH_DD,_YYYY.md

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 # Resources

+Unsure about the System Surplus Buffer parameter and what you should take into account when voting?
+Check out the parameter documentation [here](https://community-development.makerdao.com/en/learn/governance/param-system-surplus-buffer).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.